kaifczxc-lab/Serenade-Language/README.md

 Native mechanisms designed to eliminate concurrency bugs by default (Atomics)

-# ◈ Quick Start
+# ◈ Notes
-Get the environment ready in seconds:
+The language is not yet available for download

-VS Code Extension Search for "Serenade Language" in the Visual Studio Marketplace
+It is currently in development

 # ◈ Documentation
 Explore the core principles and internal architecture in our official guide: